cloudikeme/cncf-tools-end-to-end-project/cluster-setup/gke-cluster-setup.md

 - **jq**: A lightweight command-line JSON processor - [jq installation guide]().
 - **Helm**: A package manager for Kubernetes applications - [Helm installation guide]().

-You can install these tools according to your operating system's instructions
+You can install these tools according to your operating system's instructions.

 8. **Text Editor**: Have a text editor ready for editing configuration files if needed.
 Examples include VSCode, Sublime Text, or any command-line editor like Vim or Nano.